Get prescription-strength eczema treatment to help manage your symptoms

 Likewise, many children who have eczema do not have parents with atopic conditions.
 Sixty percent of children with atopic eczema have completely grown out of it by their teens.

 Symptoms of eczema

 Eczema can make the skin dry, cracked, sore, red and itchy.
-It can affect any part of the body, but in babies and children it's usually found on the hands, the inside of joints that bend (inside of elbows and back of knees), and the face and scalp.
+While it can affect any part of the body, in babies and children it's usually found on the hands, the inside of joints that bend (inside of elbows and back of knees), and the face and scalp.

-Scratching affected areas often makes them sore, more red, and they can occasionally bleed.
+Scratching affected areas often makes them inflamed, and they can occasionally bleed.
 If eczema is well controlled, children can have periods where the condition is barely noticeable.
-Flare-ups of eczema are periods where certain areas of affected skin are worse and symptoms are more noticeable and bothersome.
+Flare-ups of eczema are periods where certain areas of affected skin worsen, and symptoms are more noticeable and bothersome.

 Eczema can be diagnosed by your GP.
 Possible signs include:

 • Visibly irritated, dry, itchy, red skin in the areas described above, or a history of irritation in these areas